TheOdinProject/curriculum/ruby/how_this_course_will_work.md

 It is not free -- usually somewhere around $30-40, but, as [Peter said himself](http://beginningruby.org/):

 > Now, of course, I can’t actively participate in pirating my book but, heck, it’s around on plenty of “free e-book” sites and on RapidShare.
-There are even links on Twitter to torrents like [this](http://www.torrentdownloads.net/torrent/1650632409/Apress+Beginning+Ruby+From+Novice+to+Professional+2nd+Edition+Jul+2009+eBook-BBL).
+There are even links on Twitter to torrents like [link removed].
 I am happy for you to pirate my book, but..
 I’m NOT A LAWYER, and I can’t guarantee what Apress would do about it – so you’d be doing it off your own back!
 So, uhm, don’t pirate it? ;-) The only condition, of course, if you do is that if you like the book and you think a print copy would be swell to own, please buy one – even if it’s just for someone you know who wants to learn to program!

 ## The (Free) Backup "Textbooks":